Canon 500D vs Nikon D200

 - More heavily discounted: Has been around for much longer (launched in November 2005).

-If the count of individual advantages (bullet points above) is taken as a guide, the 500D emerges as the winner of the contest (8 : 6 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the match-up finishes in a tie (8 points each).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
+A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
+Hence, the decision which camera is best and worth buying is often a very personal one.

 Expert reviews: Canon 500D vs Nikon D200